 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-- Who will be responsible for setting and managing the budget for all of the above areas (including planning the cost of building your website)?
+- Who will be responsible for setting and monitoring the budget for all of the above areas (including budgeting for the cost of getting your website built)?

-Who will be responsible for managing all areas of your website or blog?
+Who is going to be responsible for managing different areas of your website?

-Depending on the resources you have available, it may be just one person doing everything (i.e. you), or a small team of people who also have to juggle other areas of your business, and perhaps even some outsourced help.
+Depending on the circumstances of your business, it could be just one person doing it all (i.e. you), or a small team of people who also have to juggle other areas of your business, or perhaps even some outsourced help.

-If you don’t know the answer to the above questions before getting your website built, you could end up spending a lot of time and money on a tool that will not only not help you grow your business, but cost you valuable money and time.
+If you don’t ask the above questions before getting your website built, you could end up investing a lot of time and money building something that will not only not help you grow your business, but cost you valuable money and time.

-Create a document (e.g. flowchart) outlining exactly who will do what in terms of managing your website and content creation.
+Create a flowchart document showing exactly who will do what in terms of looking after the processes involved in managing your website and content creation.

 Congratulations!
-You have completed all the sections of the site planning process.
-You are now ready to start looking at options for getting your new website built.
+You have completed all the steps of the site planning process and are now ready to begin exploring options for getting your new website built.

-Hopefully, this article has given you a better understanding of the website planning process and how WordPress can help you get better results online.
-See other articles on this site or contact us if you need information or help with any of these areas.
+Hopefully, now you have a better understanding of the web site planning process and how WordPress can help you get better results online.
+See other posts on this site or contact us if you need information or help setting up your website or blog.

-Please consider subscribing to this blog, as we will be adding lots more content, resources and cost-effective business tips on developing and implementing your web site marketing strategy.
+We also recommend that you consider subscribing to this blog, as we plan to add loads of great content, resources and cost-effective tips on how to develop a successful website marketing strategy.